 What You can achieve by using automation

-Good CRMs like TeleCRM have lead scoring capabilities that let you rate leads according to their level of interest and potential (hot, warm, cold, or not interested).
+Lead management systems like telecrm have lead scoring capabilities that let you rate leads according to their level of interest and potential (hot, warm, cold, or not interested).

 You can order your follow-ups based on this interest level and concentrate on leads with higher scores, i.e. the leads that are more likely to convert.
 This reduces your team’s effort while drastically increasing the overall sales closed!